Home » Repayment » Loan Servicers » How to Qualify for a Navient Cosigner Release (Plus a Shortcut)

 • copy of a paystub issued within the last 60 days,

-• SSI/disability award letters issued within the current calendar,
+• SSI/disability award letters issued within the current calendar year,

 • current year statement of retirement income or annuities, or